leorosa/vis_scripts/README.md

 - vis-ebackspace.lua: to remove several spaces
 - vis-saveregisters.lua: store the value of registers; load them each new session
 - vis-showdigraphs.lua: format and show a list of key combinations and corresponding symbol from `vis-digraph`
+- vis-wordcount.lua: count words in a selection, otherwise in the whole file